spotify/simple-bigtable/README.md

 of data and maintaining very low read latency.
 The main drawback to using Bigtable is that Google does not currently have an official asynchronous client.
 Within Spotify we have been using the RPC client which is a pain to use.
-This library aims to fix that by making the most common interactions with Bigtable clean and easy while not preventing you from doing anything you could do with the RPC client.
+This library aims to fix that by making the most common interactions with Bigtable clean and easy to use while not preventing you from doing anything you could do with the RPC client.

 This is very much a work in progress and is just in the early stages of design and implementation.